richardpiazza/DynuREST/README.md

 </p>

 Face it... a REST API that responds in only text doesn't feel very modern.
 DynuREST translates the text responses from the Dynu.com IP
-Update API into propery HTTP status codes and meaningful errors.
+Update API into proper HTTP status codes and meaningful errors.

 ## Installation